Skip to main content

 Create a new earnings rate

 We recommend creating award rules in Tanda, and then importing them into Payroll as earnings rates.
-However, new earnings rates can be created in Payroll through Config > Earnings rates and click the + New button.
+However, new earnings rates can be created in Payroll through Payroll Settings > Earnings rates and clicking the + New button.

 When creating a new earnings rate, enter the following fields: